TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )
-> Desire is suffering. ~ Naval Ravikant
+> Excellence is not a skill.
+It is an attitude.  ~ Ralph Marston